axibase/atsd/changelogs/2017_08/README.md

 ### Issue 3926

-Fields accessed by the array index have been added to dropdown menu.
+Fields accessed by the array index have been added to drop-down list.

 ![](./Images/Figure_04.png)
 ![](./Images/Figure_05.png)